The first step is getting admitted to Berkeley Law. The next step is getting here.

 And as always, feel free to contact us if you have questions and we are happy to help if we can.

 What Can I Do With My LL.M.
 Degree?

 Click the dropdown links below to find out more!

 At Berkeley Law, not only will you make lifelong friends, you’ll also dramatically expand your global network.
 Our LL.M. class represents 40-50 countries and regions in a typical year.
 Combined with our professional development services, you’ll graduate from Berkeley Law’s LL.M. program ready for the next step in a global legal world.

 While Bar membership is not always necessary for short‐term employment opportunities in the United States, our students may find that a U.S. Bar credential improves their professional development prospects in their home countries while also preserving the opportunity to practice law in the United States at some point in the future.
-Students in the traditional or thesis track of the LL.M. program can meet the educational requirements for any state that permits foreign-educated attorneys to take the bar exam; students in the executive track of the LL.M. program can meet the education requirements for the California bar exam.
+Students in the traditional track of the LL.M. program can meet the educational requirements for any state that permits foreign-educated attorneys to take the bar exam; students in the executive track of the LL.M. program can meet the education requirements for the California bar exam.

 Many of our students take a bar exam in California or New York, and we offer workshops on navigating those states’ requirements as well as create detailed course-planning guides.
 But our students might be planning to work anywhere, so your LL.M. professional development advisors are also able to counsel you on planning your course of study to comply with other states’ bar exam requirements.

 LL.M.s are eligible to participate in some internal advocacy competitions, external advocacy competitions, and writing competitions; and are able to apply to clinics, externships (through the field placement program) and pro bono projects.
 Many of these opportunities are quite competitive, but for many students the experience is worth it.

 Your first step will be to meet with one of your academic advisors, once the semester starts, to share your goals and learn more about the programs and application processes.